algosup/2023-2024-project-4-sportshield-team-2/CodeDocumentation/codeDocumentation.md

 void onDisconnect(BLEDevice central) {}
 ```

-- This fonction allow the disconnection of the bluetooth.
-And turn on a led to show it.
+- This fonction allow the disconnection of the bluetooth and turn on a led to show it.

 ```
 void onWritePassword(BLEDevice central, BLECharacteristic characteristic) {}